 If you decide to use other marketing tools like landing pages, bots, email marketing, or something, you should consider upgrading to a “Starter” plan that costs $40 per month.

-HubSpot’s offers is a bit complicated, so better if you check it out here.
+HubSpot’s offers are a bit complicated, so better if you check it out here.

 3. Bonsai (Paid)